-SPARK.46 Inter-language Calling [DJS]
+G.46 Inter-language Calling [DJS]

-SPARK is identical to Ada with respect to this vulnerability and its mitigation.
-See Ada.46 [DJS].
+21 SPARK is identical to Ada with respect to this vulnerability and its mitigation.
+See C.46 [DJS].

-SPARK.47 Dynamically-linked Code and Self-modifying Code [NYY]
+22 G.47 Dynamically-linked Code and Self-modifying Code [NYY]

-SPARK prevents this vulnerability in the same way as Ada.
-See Ada.47 [NYY].
+23 SPARK prevents this vulnerability in the same way as Ada.
+See C.47 [NYY].

-SPARK.48 Library Signature [NSQ]
+G.48 Library Signature [NSQ]

-SPARK prevents this vulnerability in the same way as Ada.
-See Ada.48 [NSQ].
+25 SPARK prevents this vulnerability in the same way as Ada.
+See C.48 [NSQ].

-SPARK.49 Unanticipated Exceptions from Library Routines [HJW]
+G.49 Unanticipated Exceptions from Library Routines [HJW]

-SPARK prevents this vulnerability in the same way as Ada.
-See Ada.49 [HJW].
-SPARK does permit the use of exception handlers, so these may be used to catch unexpected exceptions from library routines.
+- 27 SPARK prevents this vulnerability in the same way as Ada.
+See C.49 [HJW].
+SPARK does permit the use of - 28 exception handlers, so these may be used to catch unexpected exceptions from library routines.

-SPARK.50 Pre-Processor Directives [NMP]
+G.50 Pre-Processor Directives [NMP] 1

-SPARK is identical to Ada with respect to this vulnerability and its mitigation.
-See Ada.50 [NMP].
+2 SPARK is identical to Ada with respect to this vulnerability and its mitigation.
+See C.50 [NMP].

-SPARK.51 Suppression of Language-defined Run-time Checking [MXB]
+3 G.51 Suppression of Language-defined Run-time Checking [MXB]

-SPARK mitigates this vulnerability through static analysis.
-In particular, theorem-proving can be used to verify that a run-time check can never fail, allowing such checks to be suppressed with confidence [SB 11].
+- 4 SPARK mitigates this vulnerability through static analysis.
+In particular, theorem-proving can be used to verify that - a run-time check can never fail, allowing such checks to be suppressed with confidence [SB 11].
+5

-SPARK.52 Provision of Inherently Unsafe Operations [SKL]
+Provision of Inherently Unsafe Operations [SKL] 6

-As in Ada, SPARK allows the use of Unchecked_Conversion, so the advice of Ada.52 applies here.

-SPARK allows provides a provision for "hidden" bodies - units not written in SPARK at all that are ignored by a SPARK Processor.
-These units are assumed to be written in Ada, so for these units, the advice of the entire Ada Annex should be applied.
+- 7 As in Ada, SPARK allows the use of Unchecked_Conversion, so the advice of C.52 applies here. - 8 SPARK allows provides a provision for "hidden" bodies - units not written in SPARK at all that are ignored by a - SPARK Processor.
+These units are assumed to be written in Ada, so for these units, the advice of the entire Ada 9 - Annex should be applied.
+10

-SPARK.53 Obscure Language Features [BRS]
+Obscure Language Features [BRS] 11

-The design of the SPARK subset avoids many language features that might be said to be "obscure" or "hard to understand", such as controlled types, unrestricted tasking, anonymous access types and so on.

-SPARK goes further, though, in aiming for a completely unambiguous semantics, removing all erroneous and implementation-dependent features from the language.
-This means that a SPARK program should have a single meaning to programmers, reviewers, maintainers and all compilers.

-SPARK also bans the aliasing, overloading, and redeclaration of names, so that one entity only ever has one name and one name can denote at most one entity, further reducing the risk of mis-understanding or mis-interpretation of a program by a person, compiler or other tools.
+- 12 SPARK mitigates this vulnerability. - 13 The design of the SPARK subset avoids many language features that might be said to be "obscure" or "hard to - 14 understand", such as controlled types, unrestricted tasking, anonymous access types and so on. - 15 SPARK goes further, though, in aiming for a completely unambiguous semantics, removing all erroneous and - 16 implementation-dependent features from the language.
+This means that a SPARK program should have a single - 17 meaning to programmers, reviewers, maintainers and all compilers. - 18 SPARK also bans the aliasing, overloading, and redeclaration of names, so that one entity only ever has one name - 19 and one name can denote at most one entity, further reducing the risk of mis-understanding or mis-interpretation - 20 of a program by a person, compiler or other tools.

-SPARK.54 Unspecified Behaviour [BQF]
+Unspecified Behaviour [BQF] G.54 21

-SPARK prevents this vulnerability.
+22 SPARK prevents this vulnerability.
 There are no unspecified behaviours.

-SPARK.55 Undefined Behaviour [EWF]
+G.55Undefined Behaviour [EWF] 23

-SPARK prevents this vulnerability through subsetting and static analysis.
-The language is designed to exhibit no undefined behaviours.
+- 24 SPARK prevents this vulnerability through subsetting and static analysis.
+The language is designed to exhibit no - undefined behaviours.
+25

-SPARK.56 Implementation-Defined Behaviour [FAB]
+Implementation-Defined Behaviour [FAB] 26

-SPARK allows a number of implementation-defined features as in Ada.
-These include:
+- SPARK mitigates this vulnerability.
+27 - 28 SPARK allows a number of implementation-defined features as in Ada.
+These include: - The range of predefined integer types. - 30 The range and precision of predefined floating-point types.